 #1-3 Career Development in Secondary Education: Best Practices for School Counselors and Interventionists

-Na Mi Bang, Smith Carol, and Victoria Maneev, University of Iowa
+Na Mi Bang, Carol Smith, Victoria Maneev, University of Iowa

-#1-4 K-12 College and Career Readiness Standards; Colorado's Answer to ASCA's Mindsets and Behaviors
+#1-4 K-12 College and Career Readiness Standards: Colorado's Answer to ASCA's Mindsets

 Leann Morgan, University of Colorado-Colorado Springs; Samantha Haviland, Denver Public Schools